Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

  - `COLUMN_ACTION_STARTPAUSE` (`col == 7`),
  - `COLUMN_COUNT` (`col == 8`).

-Then when `isRunning` is true, the constraints that makes the function return true are:
+Then, when `isRunning` is true, the constraints that makes the function return true are:
  - `col >= 1 and col <= 4`

 Some important notes are:
 - It wasn't possible to know for sure which column  `COLUMN_COUNT` refers to in the GUI.
-Thus, it was considered that this column can't be modified by the user and for this reason, not editable.
+Thus, it was considered that this column can't be modified by the user and for this reason, it's not editable.
 - The columns `COLUMN_ACTION_DELETE` and `COLUMN_ACTION_STARTPAUSE` are not editable, since these columns trigger control actions and are not related to personalization.
 Therefore, they are considered not editable.

-To test the function with some consistency, the `row` parameter needs to be set at a fixed value, since all tests will be executed against a specific `row` position.
+To test the function with some consistency, the `row` parameter needs to be set to a fixed value, since all tests will be executed against a specific `row` position.
-However, some values of `row` should not be accepted: negative values and a `row` position that doesn't exist.
-Thus, given an arbitrary number *n* of *projects* available in the program, we have the following constrants over `row`:
+However, some values of `row` should not be accepted and should not crash the program: negative values and a `row` position that doesn't exist.
+Thus, given an arbitrary number *n* of *projects* available in the program, we have the following constraints over `row`:
 - `row > -1 and row < n`